Alexander Dennis Enviro500 MMC: Singapore

-As part of the Bus Contracting Model, some of the Enviro500s were transferred to Tower Transit Singapore under the Bulim bus package in May 2016.Some of these buses were repainted into the lush green livery.
-More units of Enviro500s were transferred to Tower Transit under the Sembawang-Yishun Bus Package in September and October 2021.
+As part of the Bus Contracting Model, some of the Enviro500 MMCs were transferred to Tower Transit Singapore under the Bulim bus package in May 2016.
+Some of these buses were repainted into the lush green livery.
+More units of Enviro500 MMCs were transferred to Tower Transit under the Sembawang-Yishun Bus Package in September and October 2021.

 A mock-up of restyled 13 m Enviro500 MMC concept bus with 3 doors and 2 staircases was also built for the Land Transport Authority.

 On 25 April 2019, the Land Transport Authority announced that they had awarded the tender to Alexander Dennis (Singapore) Services Pte.
-Ltd to procure 50 units of three-door Enviro500s after successful trials of the 3 door concept bus.
+Ltd to procure 50 units of three-door Enviro500 MMCs after successful trials of a different 3-door concept bus (made by MAN, then registered as SG5999Z, and given to Tower Transit initially).

-On 26 October 2021, the first three-door Enviro 500s of the batch of 50 entered service on SBS Transit Service 974 and SMRT Buses Service 190.
-These buses are fitted with Mercedes-Benz OM936LA engines instead of the Cummins engines found on earlier batches of Enviro 500s, and are built to a fully low-floor design, in comparison to the earlier MAN double-deckers.
+On 26 October 2021, the first three-door and two-staircase Enviro500 MMCs of the batch of 50 sets, they were entered service debut on Bus 190 and 974.
+These buses are fitted with 4-speed Voith DIWA 864.6 automatic transmission, and Mercedes-Benz OM936 LA engine (7,697cc), instead of the Cummins engine found on earlier two batches of Alexander Dennis Enviro500 MMCs, and are built to a fully low-floor design, in comparison to the earlier batches of MAN ND323F A95s.
+Like the similar ones to identical used on Hong Kong franchised bus companies specifications Alexander Dennis Enviro500s.
 During their service debut, all three buses experienced various mechanical issues, including engines overheating and issues with air pressure and centre doors.